-The COVID-19 Health and Wellbeing Survey provides information about how New Zealanders have been impacted by COVID-19.
+The COVID-19 Health and Wellbeing Survey provided information about how New Zealanders have been impacted by COVID-19.
+It has now closed.

 On this page:

-The purpose of the COVID-19 Health and Wellbeing Survey is to support the government’s response to COVID-19.
+The purpose of the COVID-19 Health and Wellbeing Survey was to support the government’s response to COVID-19.

 It was designed to provide regular monitoring and reporting on key areas of interest such as people's: